TrustTheVote-Project/VoteTrackerPlus/kickstarter/project-story.md

 VOTES is an open source distributed database/repository and application that supports

 - full End-to-End validation (E2EV) of the paper and digital ballots
-- storing all the electronically interpreted scans of the paper ballots in a secure and anonymous manner
+- storing all the [cast vote records](https://pages.nist.gov/ElectionGlossary/#cast-vote-record) (CVR) in a secure and anonymous manner
 - executing the tally of all the races via 100% open source software contained within the same repositories as the ballot data
 - creating blank ballots as a function of address
 - storing the address and name of all the voters who cast a ballot without the association of any other information - the ballots are 100% anonymous